Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Introduction

 The theory of $*$-autonomous categories~\cite{mellies-categorical, seely-linearlogic} is a standard mathematical model for linear logic, so this theorem says that the notion of proof equality provided by the surface calculus agrees with the standard one.

-We argue that this 3d notation for linear proofs has a number of advantages over proof nets, the existing geometrical formalism for linear logic: correctness is local, with no long-trip criterion to be verified; there is no need for thinning links, and the associated non-local `jumps'; and it is close to categorical semantics.
-Furthermore, we argue that proof nets can be considered the 2d `shadow' of the full 3d geometry, with the correctness criterion and thinning links arising to compensate for the fact that this `shadow' has lost some essential geometrical data.
-We illustrate this in \autoref{fig:comparison}, which gives a sequent proof alongside its surface diagram and proof net representations.
+This 3\-dimensional notation for linear proofs has a number of differences with respect to proof nets, the existing geometrical formalism for linear logic: correctness is local, with no long-trip criterion to be verified; there is no need for thinning links, and the associated non-local `jumps'; and it is close to categorical semantics.\footnote{Many of these desirable properties are shared by the \textit{sequent calculus}, the basic algebraic notation for proofs; in a sense, our scheme imports these properties from an algebraic setting to a geometrical one.} Furthermore, we argue that proof nets can be considered the 2\-dimensional `shadow' of the full 3\-dimensional geometry, with the correctness criterion and thinning links arising to compensate for the fact that this `shadow' has lost some essential geometrical data, such as the depth of individual sheets.
+We illustrate this in \autoref{fig:comparison}, which gives a sequent proof alongside its surface diagram and proof net representations; note that the thinning link, given in the proof net by a dotted line, is completely absent from the surface diagram.